Theme

 What appears notable

-Based on the official materials, readers may want to notice the local daemon, CLI-agent detection, BYOK fallback, bundled skills, built-in design systems, project persistence, sandboxed preview, artifact export paths, desktop shell, and quickstart notes for Node, pnpm, macOS, Linux, WSL2, and optional agent CLIs.
+The official materials are useful for checking the local daemon, CLI-agent detection, BYOK fallback, bundled skills, built-in design systems, project persistence, sandboxed preview, artifact export paths, desktop shell, and quickstart notes for Node, pnpm, macOS, Linux, WSL2, and optional agent CLIs.

 Before using